josephbudd/okp/README.md

 # okp "One Key Piano"

-## This is a work in progress
+## okp is a work in progress

-## About okp

-okp is my morse code trainer that I developed to teach myself morse code.
+okp is my morse code trainer that I developed.

+Morse code is not noise.
+Morse code is music.
+This application treats morse code like music.

+## I am a work in progress

+I am using okp to teach myself morse code.

 Back in the 90's, I used a cassette tape and a straight key to learn morse code.
+I thought I was pretty good even though I never keyed with my radio.

-A few years ago I wrote my own Go code to translate my keying using a browser and a USB key.
+A few years ago I wrote some Go code to translate my keying using a browser and a USB key.
 That's when I realized that I was not keying morse code, I was keying a bunch of noise.

-Morse code is not noise.
-Morse code is music.
+### I really suck at keying

+There is a lot of trial and error going on right now as I am trying to find the best way to teach myself to key.

 ## At this state of development, the application has 2 parts, "Courses" and "Training"

-The application works fine.
-I'm testing for little things that I may have missed.
+The application works fine, it's just not perfect yet.

 ### 1. Courses